apache/inlong-website/docs/modules/tubemq/commandline_tools.md

+---
+title: Command-line Tools
+sidebar_position: 15
+---
 ## Overview
-TubeMQ provides command-line tools to view and manage the topics as well as the production and consumption of messages.
+TubeMQ provides command line tools to manage topics, produce and consume messages, and manage consumer groups.
-`tubectl` can be run from TubeMQ bin directory.
+The command line tool `tubectl` can be found in the `bin` directory of the TubeMQ installation path.

 usage:
 ```